Ten Tips for Comparing Health Care Policies

-The first thing you should do before comparing your health plan options determines which policy features best fit your needs.
-A 30-year-old accountant, for instance, is going to need very different coverage than a 55year-old pro golfer or a 75-year-old retired veterinarian.
+The first thing you should do before comparing your health plan options is determine which policy features best fit your needs.
+A 30-year-old accountant, for instance, is going to need very different coverage than a 55-year-old pro golfer or a 75-year-old retired veterinarian.
 By understanding the health needs that most often correspond to people in your age and activity level group – your life stage – you can save money by purchasing only the coverage you need and avoid unnecessary services that aren’t relevant.
 For instance, a young family with two small children doesn’t need joint replacement or cataract surgery coverage.
 A 60-year-old school teacher isn’t going to need pregnancy and birth control-related services.

 Whether it’s high-level comprehensive care you’re after or the least expensive option to exempt you from the Medical Levy Surcharge while providing basic care coverage, always compare health insurance policies with only those services that make sense for you and your family.

 2. Consider options such as Excess or Co-payment to reduce your premium costs.

 When you agree to pay for a specified out-of-pocket amount if you are hospitalized, you sign an Excess or Co-payment option to reduce your health insurance premium.

 If you choose the Excess option, you agree to pay a predetermined, specific amount when you go to the hospital, no matter how long your stay lasts.
-With a Co-payment option, you agree to pay a daily sum up to a pre-agreed amount.
-For example, if Joanne has an Excess of $250 on her medical coverage policy and is admitted to the hospital, regardless of how long her stay turns out to be, she will pay $250 of the final bill.
-If Andrew has signed a $75×4 Co-payment with his provider, he will pay $75 per day for just the first four days of his hospitalization.
+With a Co-payment chance, you agree to pay a daily sum up to a pre-agreed amount.
+For example, if Joanne has an Excess of $250 on her medical coverage policy and is admitted to the hospital, regardless of her stay, she will pay $250 of the final bill.
+If Andrew has signed a $75×4 Co-payment with his provider, he will pay $75 per day for the first four days of his hospitalization.

-For younger individuals who are healthy and fit with no reason to expect to land in hospital any time soon, either of these options is a great way to reduce the monthly cost of your medical insurance premiums.
+For younger individuals who are healthy and fit with no reason to expect to land in the hospital any time soon, either of these options is a great way to reduce the monthly cost of your medical insurance premiums.